Razer6/opentitan/README_RIVOS.md

 Steps to follow when updating:

 - opentitan repository:
-  - Check if there are any changes to `toplevel.sv.tpl` or other topgen-related templates.
+  - Check if there are any changes to `toplevel.sv.tpl` or other topgen-related template changes and copy them to the other top templates (e.g., pwc, mio).
   - Update all other Rivos tops based on the toplevel template changes: e.g., top_pwc, top_mio
   - `make -C hw top_and_cmdgen regs`
   - `generated_ips/generate_ips.sh`